moj-analytical-services/splink/docs/topic_guides/theory/linked_data_as_graphs.md

 ## Probabilistic data linkage and graphs

-When using [probabilistic linkage](./probabilistic_vs_deterministic.md), each pair of records has a score indicating how similar they are.
-For example, consider a collection of records with pairwise similarity score:
+When performing [probabilistic linkage](./probabilistic_vs_deterministic.md), each pair of records has a score indicating how similar they are.
+For example, consider a collection of records with pairwise similarity scores:

 ![Threshold Cluster](../../img/clusters/threshold_cluster.drawio.png){:width="80%"}